 However, don’t explore a glacier alone.
 Arctic landscapes are spectacular, but they can also be unforgiving.
 You’ll need the assistance of an expert local guide from an organization like Adventures.com.
 An experienced guide will know where to go for the best views, be able to spot the dangers, and will ensure you have dressed appropriately for the cold weather that you may encounter on your glacier hike.

-Although you can experience Arctic landscapes year-round, you will benefit most by visiting during the winter.
+Although you can experience Arctic landscapes year-round, you will benefit most from visiting during the winter.
 Not only is that when the ice and snow are at their most impressive, but it is also when you can explore Iceland’s fascinating ice caves.
 Join a guided glacier hike through Vatnajökull National Park to enjoy the mystical experience of the play of light inside one of these naturally occurring caves along the course of the glacier.
+Find more winter tours to enjoy the Arctic activities.

 Iceland is blessed with the world’s greatest collection of breathtaking waterfalls.
 Some are associated with fascinating local traditions or folklore, such as Hjálparfoss where some Icelanders come to celebrate their wedding.
 At Hjálparfoss, two waterfalls combine at their base to create one, symbolizing marriage.